A Breonna Taylor billboard was splattered with red paint across her forehead

 Taylor, a 26-year-old EMT, was shot multiple times in March by police who were executing a no-knock warrant at her apartment.

 The billboard featured a portrait of Taylor that is on the cover of the September issue of the magazine.
-It's the first time anyone other than Winfrey has been featured on the magazine's cover in its 20-year history.
+It's the first time Winfrey was not featured on the cover of her namesake magazine in its 20-year history.

 CNN affiliate WLKY reported that the red paint appeared to have been splashed across Taylor's forehead sometime before noon on Tuesday.

-Note: CORRECTION: This story has been updated to reflect that the September issue of O Magazine marks the first time Winfrey has not been featured on the publication's cover.